The goal of Cultural Development Network (CDN) is a vibrant and rich Australian culture.

 We initiate and run a range of projects that focus on cultural development in communities, with partners including local and state government, arts organisations and universities.
 Through this work, we aim to expand the knowledge and experience of participants, especially artists, communities and local government staff, and provide information to shape development of public policy.
 All our major projects include elements of evaluation or research to ensure that the knowledge gained from the project is documented and disseminated.

-We advocate for the inclusion of cultural vitality to the accepted ‘triple bottom line’ planning goals of economic, social and environmental sustainability.
-Our main tool in this endeavour is Jon Hawkes’ monograph, The Fourth Pillar of Sustainability (pdf summary), that we commissioned in 2001.
-The ideas expressed in this publication inform our approach to the role of culture in society, as they influence communities, planners and policy makers all over Australia and overseas.
-The international peak body for local government, UCLG, has recently adopted a policy statement acknowledging “culture as the fourth pillar of development“.
-We represent the perspective of the cultural dimension on government and other decision making panels through our projects, public discourse and publications.
+We advocate for the inclusion of cultural vitality to a ‘quadruple bottom line’ of outcomes for economic, social and environmental sustainability.
+Our foundation for this endeavour is Jon Hawkes’ monograph, The Fourth Pillar of Sustainability (pdf summary), that we commissioned in 2001.
+The ideas expressed in this publication inform our approach to the role of culture in public policy, as they influence communities, planners and policy makers in Australia and overseas.
+The international peak body for local government, UCLG adopted a policy statement acknowledging “culture as the fourth pillar of development” and in 2019 signed an MOU with CDN which acknowledged our planning and evaluation frameworks.